pr-shukla/maddpg-keras/README.md

 * `\env\env_predict.py`: Prediction/Testing environment is defined here
 * Please refer to algorithm while going through code
 ![maddpg_algo](https://github.com/pr-shukla/maddpg-keras/assets/50385421/768cb497-10cf-420b-b686-e961e39f6282)
+* Gradient calculation steps are extensively documented in Buffer.learn() method in `buffer.py`.

 ## Possible Enhancements
 Updates as of Dec 10, 2023
 * Training on **GPU** is not supported, contribution is welcomed to make this enhancement
 * Implementation has been tested for **tensorflow version 2.3 and 2.8**, recent versions may not work.
 * Currently time complexity of training is *O(batch size)*, please look at implmentation in buffer.py for more details
+* Implementation works for agents performing single dimensional actions only, not for multi dimensional action
+* Actions are unnessarily calculated in Buffer.learn() methods in `buffer.py`.
+Search @bug in `buffer.py` for more details

 ## How to Contribute
 * To make contribution simply create issue and raise pull request.